Senior Honors Thesis Award

 Rev. Marvin R. O'Connell Award

 This prize honors the best paper written in the History Workshop during the current academic year (by faculty nomination; judged annually in the Fall semester).

 This prize honors a superior essay on any topic of Irish history, whether a research paper, a historiographic essay, a book review, or a topical paper.

 Phi Alpha Theta

-Phi Alpha Theta is the national honor society for undergraduates who study history.
-To be accepted into the society, a student must have completed four history classes, maintain a cumulative grade point average of at least 3.2, and achieve a minimum 3.8 average in History courses.
+Phi Alpha Theta is the national honor society for undergraduate history majors.
+To be accepted into the society, a student must have completed four history classes, maintain a cumulative grade point average of at least 3.2, and achieve a minimum 3.8 average in history courses.
 New initiates will be announced annually in mid-April.